M20190649/master-thesis-code/NOTES.md

     * According to which polygons should vehicles be tracked?
       * Always the new polygons?
       * Those polygons that were in the simulation when they were inserted?
+  * A zone has a hole
+    * Should vehicles be rerouted to always take the cheapest route?
   * Static rerouting: How should vehicles that are already in the simulation behave when suddenly the zones change?
     * Reroute them?
     * Leave their routes as they are since this is the static approach?